 - The broccoli should be made as close to serving time as possible, so the charred bits stay on the crispy side.

-Charred Broccoli with Romesco and Garbanzos Recipe
+Broccoli with Romesco and Roasted Garbanzo Beans Recipe

 Ingredients